Matthew Shupe installs instruments, blogs from Summit

-At 10,000 feet high in the middle of the Greenland Ice Sheet, PSD's Matthew Shupe and colleagues spent part of May and June installing a powerful suite of climate and weather instruments to better understand how clouds contribute to rapid warming and melting in the region.
+At 10,000 feet high in the middle of the Greenland Ice Sheet, CIRES researcher, Matthew Shupe of ESRL's Physical Sciences Division, and colleagues spent part of May and June installing a powerful suite of climate and weather instruments to better understand how clouds contribute to rapid warming and melting in the region.

 The work required the help of skilled carpenters, careful insulation of the instruments, and sleeping in tents in subzero temperatures.
 Some days, the air sparkled with "diamond dust" ice crystals, swept around by the wind.
 Others, fog swept through, leaving a rime of feather-like ice crystals on exposed surfaces.

-Shupe (also with CIRES) blogged about his work in Summit.
+Shupe blogged about his work in Summit.
 He wrote about the challenges of installing instruments, living in a tent city, and doing yoga in Carhartt pants.